awhitney42/codeigniter-restserver-resources/README.md

 # CodeIgniter Rest Server Example

-An example controller that uses the fully RESTful server implementation https://github.com/chriskacerguis/codeigniter-restserver
+This project is out-of-date and not supported.
+Please see the original for an updated REST server here: https://github.com/chriskacerguis/codeigniter-restserver